Welcome

 • Alaska and Hawaii: Orders for delivery to customers in Alaska and Hawaii will more than likely be sent out through the Postal services as UPS can be very expensive (air express services only) for these locations.

-The only shipping method we can offer you for this service is via Postal Service Air Mail.
+The only shipping method we can offer you for this service is via Postal Service.
 You may be charged a "Duty Fee" on your shipment (we don't know if you will and if so, how much it'll be - but not all countries impose this fee.)
 You will have to pay your carrier such a fee when the package is delivered to you - it will not be charged from us.
+Online orders for shipping to international destinations cannot be processed.
+Please call or email the gallery for assistance.

 Art Shipments: "How do you ship artwork?" (back to top)

 • Most of the art is shipped flat, protected between several layers of cardboard and encased in an outside carton made especially for the transit of artwork.
-ALL the art comes to us flat and we ship out almost every art print flat.
-Very small artworks, such as some open editions and posters, are occasionally rolled and shipped in a tube.
+Some of the large canvas prints will come rolled in a tube due to it being oversized when stretched.
+And some open edition prints and posters are rolled and shipped in a tube.
 If you prefer not to have anything rolled (or flat), please indicate your preference with your order.

 PAYMENT OPTIONS (back to top)